 “Our veterans were prepared to make the ultimate sacrifice for America, and we should do everything possible to connect them to assistance and services that will give them a leg up,” said Los Angeles Mayor Garcetti.
 “The money they can save with the EITC can make a world of difference to someone readjusting to civilian life — allowing them to invest in meaningful things like quality childcare, home improvements, reliable transportation, and higher education.”

-The program is staffed by IRA-certified veteran volunteers and will be available to taxpayers six days a week at 20 sites throughout Los Angeles County, including 9 sites exclusively serving veterans.
+The program is staffed by IRS-certified veteran volunteers and will be available to taxpayers six days a week at 20 sites throughout Los Angeles County, including 9 sites exclusively serving veterans.
 A list of locations, dates and times can be found on the CSUN VITA website.

 “After exiting the military, veterans often find they have to make important decisions very quickly, including establishing financial plans.
 Tax season can offer a key opportunity to begin planning and saving for the future,” said Ruth Christopherson, Senior Vice President of Citi Salutes and Citi Community Development and retired Colonel of the South Dakota Air National Guard.
 “By expanding free tax preparation services to lower income veterans, CSUN aims to enable more eligible families to gain access to financial education from trusted peers and help build their long-term financial resilience.”